rovertm/CS-Curriculum/readme.md

 This repository is home to the core assets associated with my self-study curriculum.
 I'm currently studying `computer science & engineering`(`CSE`).
 Study topics include `data structures`, `algorithms`, `software engineering` and `data science`.

-I prioritize open archived university coursework although I plug gaps and/or seek additional practice with various e-learning programs.
+I utilize both open archived university coursework and various e-learning programs.

 I'm a full-time professional and complete coursework during free time.

 # Manifesto

 ### Tenets
-* `CSE` and computational thinking offer the most effective framework to model, build, and analyze complex systems
+* `CSE` offers the most effective framework to model, build, and analyze complex systems
 * Computational problem solving has profound carryover into non-`CSE` domains
 * Foundational knowledge in `CSE` will be required to build and improve the next generation of deep technology products and services
-* Self-study promotes greater cognitive strain and higher levels of comprehension vs click-through "TurboTax" online courses
-* Self-study develops critical curriculum-agnostic skills: resourcefulness, organization, autonomy

 ### Objectives

-* Complete core `CSE` curriculum comparable to that of an undergraduate education [degree from MIT](http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/)
+* Complete core curriculum comparable to that of an undergraduate `CSE` [degree from MIT](http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/)
-* Develop tools to automate software processes and manage complexity
-* Showcase a portfolio of publicly-available programming projects
+* Showcase a portfolio of useful programming projects

 ### Motivations

 I'm studying `CSE` to increase my problem-solving toolkit and intellectual capacity.

-Historically, legacy paradigms for digital networks, financial systems, and computing hardware have driven software development -- I believe the next generation of breakthrough technology will be software-first.
+Historically, legacy paradigms for digital networks, financial systems, and computing hardware have driven software development -- the next generation of breakthrough technology will be software-driven.

 Transformative technology is hard to build.
 Simply "speaking the language" won't be enough.
-As a business professional, I plan to make meaningful contributions to deep tech industry.
-Applying computational modes of thinking and holding myself to a higher standard of technical rigor will be where I start.
+As a business professional, I plan to make meaningful contributions to deep tech industry; applying computational modes of thinking and holding myself to a higher standard of technical rigor.

-I've curated courses from two primary sources: 1) MIT 2) Open Source Society University
+I've utilized the following resources to help curate coursework:

 * **MIT**
 	* [CSE degree requirements](http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/)